 Continuing Education Opportunities

-An additional $40 fee is required for continuing education.
+An additional $40 fee is required for continuing education certificate.

-Amego Prepare (Orlando Behavior Health, LLC) is a co-sponsor of this conference for Continuing Education Credits for Psychologists.
-Amego Prepare (Orlando Behavior Health, LLC) is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Amego Prepare (Orlando Behavior Health, LLC) maintains responsibility for this program and its content. *Attendees must be present during the entire conference.
+Amego Prepare is a co-sponsor of this conference for Continuing Education Credits for Psychologists.
+Amego Prepare is approved by the American Psychological Association to sponsor continuing education for psychologists.
+Amego Prepare maintains responsibility for this program and its content. *Attendees must be present during the entire conference.

-BACB® Learning CEs (To be determined): The Cambridge Center for Behavioral Studies is an approved Learning CE Provider by the Behavior Analyst Certification Board® (BACB®) and is authorized to offer Learning CE units for this conference.
+BACB® Learning CEs (6.0): The Cambridge Center for Behavioral Studies is an approved Learning CE Provider by the Behavior Analyst Certification Board® (BACB®) and is authorized to offer Learning CE units for this conference.

 **It is attendee’s responsibility to check with their State and Professional organization to confirm all CE offerings.

 Important Notice: Now an Online (ONLY) Live Conference*

 We are so happy to be able to continue to offer this incredible opportunity to see some of the world’s top experts in the field present together on one day.
 Presented through our strategic partner, ABAC, participants will have a fully inclusive experience with no links to worry about with a personal portal where they will enter the conference.
 Certificates are available in the portal, no waiting for an email.
 Limited access recordings of the events will be available in addition to the resources provided by our speakers.